surveyjs/survey-analytics/docs/set-up-table-view-react.md

 ## Enable Export to PDF and Excel

-The table view for SurveyJS Dashboard allows users to save survey results as CSV, PDF, and XLSX documents.
+The Table View for SurveyJS Dashboard allows users to save survey results as CSV, PDF, and XLSX documents.
 Export to CSV is supported out of the box.
 For export to PDF and XLSX, you need to reference the <a href="https://github.com/parallax/jsPDF#readme" target="_blank">jsPDF</a>, <a href="https://github.com/JonatanPe/jsPDF-AutoTable#readme" target="_blank">jsPDF-AutoTable</a>, and <a href="https://sheetjs.com/" target="_blank">SheetJS</a> libraries.
 Open the `index.html` file in your project and add the following links to the `<head>` element:

 ```html
 <!-- jsPDF for export to PDF -->